-If you have been injured at work, have an open L&I Claim for Workers’ Compensation, and have returned to work, you may be eligible for Loss of Earning Power (LEP) Benefits.
+If you have an open L&I Claim for workers’ compensation, and have returned to work, you may be eligible for Loss of Earning Power (LEP) Benefits.

 LEP benefits can help make up the difference between what you were making at the time of the injury and now.
 When your claim is open, if you work part-time or light-duty for less pay than you made at the job you were injured on, you may be able to collect LEP benefits.
 You can use the Washington L&I LEP Calculator to help determine your possible benefit.

 What determines your LEP eligibility?

 There are several factors involved in determining eligibility for Loss of Earning Power benefits in Washington state:

 - You have returned to the workforce and are receiving wages

 - Your loss of earnings are greater than 5% of your wages at the time of the injury

 - You have medical certification that verifies your loss of earning power is due to the injury

 You may also be entitled to LEP benefits if: